 - How much is considered a dose, for you?

 Counselors might follow up these questions with a urine test, just to ensure that staff understands the chemicals that might be coursing through the person’s body.
 Counselors might also ask about the person’s previous history with detox.
 People who have been through detox multiple times are at a greater risk for complications, so staff will want to ensure that people who have been through the process before get the extra help and attention they might need in order to go through the process safely.

-According to studies quoted by SAMHSA, the average length of stay in a detoxification program in 1997 was 7.7 days.
-Some people may need to stay enrolled in their programs for longer periods of time, however, as they may present for help with very high levels of drugs in their bodies, and they therefore need longer periods of time in order to process all of those drugs and obtain sobriety.
+According to studies quoted by SAMHSA, the average length of stay in a detox program in 1997 was 7.7 days.4 Currently it is a few days to a couple weeks; however, some people may need to stay enrolled in their programs for longer periods of time as they may present for help with very high levels of drugs in their bodies.
+They would, therefore, need longer periods of time in order to process all of those drugs and obtain sobriety.